sentioxyz/iota/crates/iota-simulator/README.md

 The `#[sim_test]` proc macro also takes a number of arguments, described below.

-The easiest way to write tests that run in the simulation testing framework is to use [SwarmBuilder](https://github.com/MystenLabs/sui/blob/main/crates/sui-swarm/src/memory/swarm.rs#L47) to start your validators.
+The easiest way to write tests that run in the simulation testing framework is to use [SwarmBuilder](https://github.com/iotaledger/iota/blob/develop/crates/iota-swarm/src/memory/swarm.rs#L47) to start your validators.
 This is most often called indirectly via `start_test_network` in the test-utils crate.
 Swarm will create one simulator node (i.e. a simulated machine) per validator, and each validator will have its own unique IP address.

 If you use Swarm, you usually will not have to write any code that is aware of the fact that it is running in the simulator.
 However, the fact that the validators are running on unique simulator nodes means you will be able to add network latency, packet loss, and partitions to your test later on.

-### `SuiNodeHandle`
+### `IotaNodeHandle`

 Swarm assumes a level of encapsulation that reflects what client code would actually experience in production.
 In other words, the only way to communicate with the validators when using Swarm is via the network.
-However, we have many tests that create validators and manipulate them more directly. https://github.com/MystenLabs/sui/blob/main/crates/sui/tests/checkpoints_tests.rs is a good example of this.
+However, we have many tests that create validators and manipulate them more directly. https://github.com/iotaledger/iota/blob/develop/crates/iota/tests/checkpoints_tests.rs is a good example of this.

 In these tests, the test code is able to break the simulator abstraction and directly manipulate the state of remote validators.
 Yet, the validators are still running on simulated nodes.